 I received my PhD from the Department of Geography at UC Berkeley in 2018.
 I currently serve as Assistant Professor in the Department of Sociology at UC Santa Cruz.
 I am a principal faculty member in UCSC's Critical Race and Ethnic Studies program, and an affiliate of the Science & Justice Research Center and the Legal Studies Program.
-My teaching is focused on race, immigration and citizenship, political economy, space and inequality, and social theory.
+My teaching is focused on race, immigration and citizenship; political economy; Black geographies; subjectivity and identity; and social theory.

-My current research explores the politics of Blackness and citizenship in Italy.
+My forthcoming book, Contesting Race and Citizenship: Youth Politics in the Black Mediterranean (Cornell University Press, 2022) explores the politics of Blackness and citizenship in Italy.
 In this project, I examine the ways in which the Italian-born children of African immigrants have mobilized for a reform of Italian citizenship law in the context of the Eurozone economic crisis and the southern European refugee emergency.
-I am currently preparing a book manuscript based on this research, which represents the first ever in-depth study of Black youth political mobilizations in Italy.
-I am also co-editing two edited volumes, one on Black geographic thought, and another on the Black Mediterranean.
+This book represents one of the first ever in-depth studies of Black Italian political mobilizations in Italy.
+I am also co-editor of The Black Mediterranean (Palgrave Macmillan, 2021), and The Black Geographic (under contract with Duke University Press).

 I currently serve as Chair of the Black Geographies Specialty Group of the American Association of Geographers.
-I sit on the editorial boards of Critical Ethnic Studies, Environment and Planning D: Society & Space, and Dialogues in Human Geography.
-I also represent UC Santa Cruz on the executive committee for California Italian Studies.
+I also sit on the editorial boards of the journals Environment and Planning D: Society & Space, Critical Ethnic Studies, California Italian Studies, Political Geography, and Dialogues in Human Geography.